akhi19/work_planner/README.md

 ## Constraints
 1. Only soft delete support.
-2. EmailID should be unique.
+2. Worker email should be unique.